The VICTORIA FALLS

 Sadly today we must leave Victoria Falls and start to make our way south again!
 We head for Botswana and cross the border at Pandamatenga which is not too far from our stop for the evening, Nata Lodge.
 Nata Lodge is an oasis set among the Mokolwane palms on the edge of the saltpans.
 It is ideally situated close to the entrance to the Nata Bird Sanctuary and is just off the main road, 10 km from Nata village.
 Tonight we will be sleeping in luxury safari tents that are built on raised wooden platforms, nestled under the lodges many Marula trees.
 These unique tents feature en suite bathrooms!
 When the sun sets and the birds retire to their nests, it's the turn of the large family of nocturnal bush babies to entertain you at their feeding table.
 Your evening meal is enjoyed at the à La Carte restaurant and there is a full bar for a cheeky nightcap.

 Today is a rest day and it's yours to enjoy.
 We will have breakfast at the restaurant and afterwards, there are many activities for you to enjoy at Elephant Sands such as a game drive or bush walk where you may encounter some of the animals on the 16000 ha property.
 It is one of the most unique and amazing experiences to watch wild

-elephants and their behaviour at such close proximity.
+elephants and their behaviour in such close proximity.
 We are very pleased to say Elephant Sands has had quite a few wild dog sightings with a healthy pack of 18 dogs staying in the area at the moment.
-You can look forward to seeing elephant, kudu, giraffe, wild dog, steenbok, buffalo, impala, leopard, ostrich, warthog, lion, jackal, mongoose, porcupine, zebra and more.
+You can look forward to seeing elephants, kudu, giraffes, wild dogs, steenbok, buffalo, impala, leopard, ostrich, warthog, lion, jackal, mongoose, porcupine, zebra and more.